 Organizing Georgia Pre-K Week

 Every year, Voices organizes hundreds of visits to Pre-K centers across the state for elected officials.
-79% of all current state legislators have participated in Pre-K Week during their time in office.
-In 2018, 138 elected officials and other state leaders made 211 confirmed visits to Pre-K centers in their communities, including visits by Governor Nathan Deal and First Lady Sandra Deal.
+76% of all current state legislators have participated in Pre-K Week during their time in office.
+In 2020, 40 state leaders, including Governor Brian Kemp, participated in the first ever Virtual Georgia Pre-K Week.